aliumujib/Nibo/README.md

 Other Notes
 ------
 Nibo means “Where?” in my native language (Yoruba), so yeah, Nigeria to the world baby!!
-Also Nibo is a work in progress and I will keep updating it, suggestions are welcome.
+Also Nibo is a work in progress and I will keep updating it, suggestions (and issues) are welcome.
 Tweet them at me @aliumujib on twitter.